moltak/adminjs-mikroorm/README.md

 4. Setup example app

-Install all dependencies and use previously linked version of `admin-bro-mikroorm`.
+Install all dependencies and use previously linked version of `@adminjs/mikroorm`.

 ```
 cd example-app
 yarn install
-yarn link admin-bro-mikroorm
+yarn link "@adminjs/mikroorm"
 ```

-Optionally you might want to link your local version of `admin-bro` package
+Optionally you might want to link your local version of `adminjs` package

 5. Make sure you have all the envs set (see `./example-app/example.env` and create an `.env` file based on that)